-The Cane Corso Lab Mix, like many mixes, cannot be pinned down to an exact time and place.
+The Cane Corso Lab mix, like many mixes, cannot be pinned down to an exact time and place.

 What we can do is take a close look at the parents of this mix and where they came from.

-Like many older purebreds, the Cane Corso dates far back in history.
+One of the oldest purebreds, the Cane Corso dates far back in history.